boldingd/EclipsePhaseContent/Kainouda2035.md

 >
 > **RategoryTheory**: Don't take the bait.
 >
-> **Kai**: He's from Mars, he may mean "why are you launching sattelites and having them fire microwaves at ground-stations when you're on an asteroid."
+> **Bauble**: He's from Mars, he may mean "why are you launching satellites and having them fire microwaves at ground-stations when you're on an asteroid."
 >
 > **Anarcat**: That's actually a pretty common scheme.
 Orbital velocity for the asteroid is *very* slow — much slower than the angular velocity at the surface, because it's spun for gravity.
 And if you're 150km away, the asteroid takes up a much smaller slice of the sky, instead of blocking off half of it like if you where on the surface.
 So it ends up being a lot easier to aim at whatever part of the sky you need to.
 >
-> **Kai**: It's also easy to expand, you just launch another sattelite.
+> **Bauble**: It's also easy to expand, you just launch another satellite.
 >
 > **Anarcat**: It's easier to build, too.
 Remember that the asteroid is spun for gravity; anything you build on the surface will be *hanging off*.
 It's a lot easier to hang a small ground-station receiver than it is to hang a large comms spar.
 >
 > **Gunslinger#MONOLITH**: Jesus.
-I *meant* how you need six sattelites, because you people can't share.
+I *meant* how you need six satellites, because you people can't share.
 >
 > **Apotheotician**: Actually, they do share, and we actually do need all that capacity.
 Pick a 48 hour window and we'll probably hit 85% utilization at some point.
 Pick a five-day window and we'll probably exceed our total cap.

-The Comms Consortium manages the maintenance and sharing of the ground-station and cabling; it also manages a bandwidth-sharing arrangement between the various sattelites.
+The Comms Consortium manages the maintenance and sharing of the ground-station and cabling; it also manages a bandwidth-sharing arrangement between the various satellites.
 The bandwidth-sharing arrangement uses a "peering model" — basically meaning that they share equitably as-required, rather than paying each other for capacity.
-The Comms Consortium is also responsible for maintaing the security of the system: the microwave and hard-line links all use quantum encryption, which needs to be coordinated between the system's different users.
+The Comms Consortium is also responsible for maintaining the security of the system: the microwave and hard-line links all use quantum encryption, which needs to be coordinated between the system's different users.

 > **Apotheotician**: See?
 Equitable, efficient sharing.
 Which is kind of a problem if you're a Sentinel, because you can't guarantee your ego won't travel over Experia hardware at some point — if you're the kind of person where that would be problem, for example.
 >